-Nick Barton is a resident of Ankeny, a committed Democrat, and a candidate for Polk County Board of Supervisors for the third district.
+Nick Barton is a resident of Ankeny and a candidate for Polk County Board of Supervisors for the third district.

 Nick is originally from Westfield, Massachusetts, and attended college at the University of Massachusetts Amherst, where he graduated with a degree in Political Science.
 At UMass, Nick was active in campus, local, and state politics.
 He was a member of the Student Government and Faculty Senate, lobbied the State Legislature for increased support for public higher education, and, as part of the nation’s first unionized Resident Assistant workforce, was a member of the United Auto Workers Local 2322.